atulya-jain/atulya-jain.github.io/_pages/research.md

-- Are Bayesian persuasion outcomes efficient? (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)
+- When Does Communication Lead to Efficiency? (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)

     <details>
       <summary>Abstract</summary>

-  Information transmission between players with asymmetric information can improve outcomes and lead to efficiency.
-We consider the model of Bayesian persuasion: a sender commits to a signaling policy to persuade an uninformed receiver.
-We analyze the Pareto efficiency of the equilibrium outcome and provide a necessary condition for it.
-Using a natural class of games, we show that efficiency is non-trivial and difficult to attain.
+  We study a sender-receiver model where the sender chooses a signaling policy to influence the receiver's action.
+We classify outcomes by the number of actions taken in each state and show that an outcome is generically Pareto efficient only if it is pure or quasi-pure.
+We then analyze the conditions under which equilibrium outcomes in cheap talk and Bayesian persuasion can be efficient.
+A cheap talk outcome is generically efficient only if it is pure.
+Moreover, when the sender’s preferences are state-independent, a cheap talk outcome is efficient if and only if it induces the sender's most preferred action with certainty.
+In a natural class of buyer-seller scenarios, we show that the Bayesian persuasion outcome is inefficient across a large range of priors and preferences.

   </details>